-I am an Assistant Professor of Anthropology at Yale University, but really I am a Paleoanthropologist – someone who studies the human evolutionary record.
+I am an Assistant Professor of Anthropology at Yale University and Assistant Curator at the Yale Peabody Museum, but at my core I am a Paleoanthropologist – someone who studies the human evolutionary record.
 My contribution to this research is primarily as a Paleolithic archaeologist – someone who studies ancient human behavior in the Stone Ages.
 Many Paleolithic archaeologists will specialize in a specific time span – after all, there are millions of years from which to choose.
 I choose them all.

 I have three major research projects, each intersecting with one of the three main “Stone Ages” of Africa.
 Although these categories can be broad and are sometimes over-generalized, they can also be useful.